NickPazz/Data110/Markdown-Excercise.md

 #### A footnote regarding my life experience of the last four years

-[^1]: "A breif history of my life completely falling apart and trying to rebuild it from scratch". *Stores From a World Wide Flu Pandemic*  [^1]
+[^1]: "A breif history of my life completely falling apart and trying to rebuild it from scratch". *Stories From a World Wide Flu Pandemic*  [^1]